booch/presentations/ActiveRecord_and_Repository_Pattern/slides.md

 ???

-* I've spent several years looking for a way to both:
+* I've spent several years looking for a way to have my cake and eat it too:
-    * Keep using Active Record
+    * Use Active Record
-    * Separating the domain model from the database
+    * Separate domain model from database persistence
 * One Saturday morning, I was thinking about it again
     * I came up with a solution I thought could work
     * In Rails 3, they split out Active Record into several modules
+    * I'd use the various modules that Active Record uses
-        * Except I might have mis-remembered
+* Funny part: I probably mis-remembered
     * I think it was Action Controller that got modularized
     * Active Model got pulled out of Active Record
-    * I'd use the various modules that Active Record uses
+    * Modules in Active Record maybe weren't meant to be used separately
-* It wasn't quite as easy as I expected
+* Wasn't quite as easy as I expected
     * All the modules have a lot of interdependencies
     * There's no real documentation on how to use each module
         * Or what the dependencies look like
-* It turned out that the domain model is just *most* of Active Model
+* Turned out that the domain model is just *most* of Active Model
-    * So I actually call the model part of my gem "ActiveModel::Entity"
+    * So I call that "ActiveModel::Entity"
+        * I originally named it "ActiveRecord::Entity"
     * And the repository is *most* of Active Record

 ---